How To Make Lace Closure Look Natural?

 - Wash your lace closure with the gentle shampoo designed for color-treated hair, followed by a professional instructor.

-- A shampoo or conditioner that offers better protection is essential, hair care is most important for getting a natural looking appearance when you plan to wear a lace closure.
+- Shampoo or conditioner that offers better protection is essential, hair care is most important for getting a natural-looking appearance when you plan to wear a lace closure.

 This video is showing you guys how to customize body wave lace closure and make it look super natural without using bleach.
 The easiest way to get your closure laid and slew at home for the free.